Skip to content

 Connection Model

-- The glasses render UI containers and send back input events (presses, scrolls, swipes).
+• The glasses render UI containers and emit input events (presses, scrolls, swipes).
 Aside from native scroll processing, app logic does not run on the glasses.

 Testing Your App